just-mome/Project/README.md

-# Project
-This is my first project to link two buildings together this project is a simple not advanced but this is basicI present it at a time when , I am not advanced
+This is my first networking project, where I connected two buildings using a basic network design.

+🔧 Tools Used:
+Cisco Packet Tracer

+📄 What’s Included:
+Network topology (logical and physical)

+Basic IP addressing

+Switch and router setup

+Simple cabling plan

+🎯 Purpose:
+This project is a beginner-level attempt to apply fundamental networking concepts and practice using Cisco tools.